1906 United States elections

-Elections were held for the 60th United States Congress.
-It occurred in the middle of Republican President Theodore Roosevelt's second (only full) term, during the Fourth Party System.
-Republicans retained control of both houses of Congress.
+Elections were held for the 60th United States Congress.They occurred in the middle of the Republican President Theodore Roosevelt's second and only full term, during the Fourth Party System.
+The Republicans retained control of both houses of Congress.

-Democrats won several seats in the House, but Republicans retained a solid majority in the chamber.
+The Democrats won several seats in the House, but the Republicans retained a solid majority in the chamber.

 In the Senate, Republicans won moderate gains and maintained their commanding majority in the chamber.

 This marked the most recent time in which a sitting two-term Republican president retained both chambers of Congress after his second midterm.